matthewperrywa/fifteen-puzzle/README.md

 # fifteen-puzzle
-Playable fifteen puzzle game modeled after the famous tile sliding puzzle.
+Playable fifteen puzzle game with a randomly generated grid.

 The FifteenPuzzle class is the main class and it allows the user to play the game.

-The Grid class models the grid of tiles.
+The Grid class creates and stores the current state of the grid of tiles.